iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 $ dvc push
 ```

-## Pipeline
+## Pipelines

-Support for [pipelines](/doc/command-reference/pipeline) is the biggest
-difference between DVC and other version control tools that can handle large
-data files (e.g. `git lfs`).
-By using `dvc run` multiple times, and specifying
+By using `dvc run` multiple times, and specifying outputs of a command (stage)
-outputs of a command (stage) as dependencies in another one, we can describe a
+as dependencies in another one, we can describe a sequence of commands that gets
-sequence of commands that gets to a desired result.
-This is what we call a
-**data pipeline** or dependency graph.
+to a desired result.
+This is what we call a _data pipeline_ or dependency graph.

-Let's create a second stage (after `prepare.dvc`, created in the previous
+Let's create a second stage (after `prepare.dvc`, created in the
-chapter) to perform feature extraction:
+[Stages](#stages) section above) to perform feature extraction:

 ```dvc
 $ dvc run -f featurize.dvc \